 You can do the same route as per above, but stop off in Kuala Lumpur for a day or two.

-There are more choice of trains from Gemas to KL, as well as more from KL to the border.
+There is a choice of trains from Gemas to KL, as well as more services from KL to the border.

-This way you take an afternoon train from Gemas to Butterworth.
+This way you take a train from Gemas to Butterworth.

 Spend the night in Butterworth or Penang island.

 Take a cheap Komuter train to the border at Padang Besar.

 Although we cannot really recommend you travel this way (due to the troubles in the South-East of Thailand), it is possible to travel by train from Singapore to Bangkok this way.

 1) Take a train along the jungle railway to Kota Bharu (Wakaf Baharu) or Pasir Mas, then take a short bus ride to the border at Sungai Kolok.

 2) From Sungai Kolok there are a number of daily departures up to Bangkok